tommise/QuizTrainer/documentation/user_instructions.md

 After login, you will be forwarded to the main scene.
 You have the following options:
 - If you wish to create a new QuizCard, press _Add a new card_ button.
+- If you wish to list all your made QuizCards, press _My cards_ button.
 - If you wish to rehearse made QuizCards, press _Rehearse_ button.

 ![Main scene](images/main_scene.png "Main scene")